 2.4.1 Radiocommunication Assembly

 Accompanied by an invitation from the Secretary-General, an RA is announced by Administrative Circular (CACE) well in advance of the event (e.g. at least six months).
-The Circular is sent to all Member States and Radiocommunication Sector Members and contains, inter alia, information on expected documentation, a provisional committee structure, and contributions and arrangements for participation.
+The circular is sent to all Member States and Radiocommunication Sector Members and contains, inter alia, information on expected documentation, a provisional committee structure, and contributions and arrangements for participation.

 2.4.2 Meeting sessions of the CPM